cunarist/app-template/README.md

 **Flutter** deals with cross-platform user interface while **Rust** handles the internal logic.
 The front-end and back-end are completely separated.
 These two worlds communicate through native steams.

 This repository is based on [Cunarist App Template](https://github.com/cunarist/app-template).
-It is possible to receive latest commits from the template repository with the Python command stated below.
+It is possible to receive latest commits from this template repository with the automated Python command stated below.

 # 👜 System Preparation